seanmorley15/AdventureLog/README.md

 ### Docker 🐋 (Recomended)

 1. Clone the repository
-2. Edit the `docker-compose.yml` file and change the database password
+2. Edit the `docker-compose.yml` file and change the database password as well as the django secret key
 3. Run `docker compose up -d` to build the image and start the container
 4. Wait for the app to start up and migrate then visit the port and enjoy!
 5. After navigating to the app, fill out the form to create the admin user.